So, I've been rolling this around in my spacious noggin for several days now. And finally, I have come up with the solution to our high gas prices.

 This "button" method does propose the problem of black market buttons that would become quickly available through nefarious means.

 Therefore, another option would be to have issued to you a very small barcode sticker that would be attached inside your filler flap.
 There would then need to be a handheld reader/scanner that would perform the same function as the "button" method, operated by the gas buyer at the time of purchase.
 This would eliminate the black market for Index Buttons.
 It's permanently attached to your car, and embedded into the barcode.
 The is no way for an onlooker to tell what your index is.
+Scanning another car's sticker while at the pump to provide a more favorable index price would be a criminal offense.

+Anyway, the scanned code would have to match some other info you provide at the pump anyway, to help cut down that sort of activity.
 There are kinks and costs to be worked out - most notably almost the entire paradigm of "the gas pump".
 Expensive and tedious.
 But it's a thought.

-What it WOULD do, is help our people to feel the need to conserve energy and help cut down our thirst for that precious and finite resource, through choosing better and fewer vehicles to drive, and to drive them less often.
+Would this make (average, or base) prices go down?
+No. What it WOULD do, is help our people to feel the need to conserve energy and help cut down our thirst for that precious and finite resource, through choosing better and fewer vehicles to drive, and to drive them less often.
 The only language most of us consumers understand is that attached to our wallet.

 How's THAT for all you "big brother" conspiracy nutjobs out there???